telerik/winforms-docs/gridview/fundamentals/logical-vs.-visual-grid-structure.md

    * Rows ([GridViewRowInfo]({%slug winforms/gridview/rows/gridviewrowinfo%}))

 This logical tree structure allows you to traverse down through the cell level using RadGridView collections.
-For example, to traverse starting at the MasterGridViewTemplate rows and through every cell to perform some arbitrary operation:
+For example, to traverse starting at the MasterTemplate rows and through every cell to perform some arbitrary operation:

 #### Iterate the MasterGridViewTemplate cells